moviuro/iocage/README.md

         options         RCTL   # same as above

 **OTHER CONSIDERATIONS**
+- Documentation needs work, currently `iocage help`is the most maintained reference
 - For resource limiting please read rctl(8)
 - For the explanations on jail properties read jail(8)
 - Create bridge0 and bridge1 interfaces

 **HINTS**
 - Use iocage set/get to modify properties
-- To understand what most properties do read iocage(8).
+- To understand what most properties do read `iocage help`.
 - If using VNET consider adding the following to `/etc/sysctl.conf` on the host:

+        net.inet.ip.forwarding=1       # Enable IP forwarding between interfaces net.link.bridge.pfil_onlyip=0  # Only pass IP packets when pfil is
+                                       # enabled
-        net.inet.ip.forwarding=1       # Enable IP forwarding between interfaces net.link.bridge.pfil_onlyip=0  # Only pass IP packets when pfil is enabled net.link.bridge.pfil_bridge=0  # Packet filter on the bridge interface net.link.bridge.pfil_member=0  # Packet filter on the member interface
+        net.link.bridge.pfil_bridge=0  # Packet filter on the bridge interface net.link.bridge.pfil_member=0  # Packet filter on the member interface